 From the opening scene that merges into the iconic Bond gunbarrel shot, to the staggering parkour sequence and the tense Poker scene with Le Chiffre, to Vespa's demise in the heart of Venice, everything is on another level.
 That's why for me, Casino Royale is not only the best Daniel Craig Bond film but also the best James Bond film ever.

 There we have it.
 The definitive ranking of Daniel Craig's time as James Bond.
 I can already hear my phone ringing with a congratulatory call from Barbara Broccoli.
-Remember: all 25 James Bond movies will be available on Amazon Prime Video later this week for a limited only.
+Remember: all 25 Bond movies can be rented on Prime Video.
 Perfect excuse for a rewatch.